 Yes, there are free current accounts available.
 Just select 'Free in the relevant search box and all current accounts that come without monthly or annual fees will be selected.
 These accounts will still charge fees for overdrafts and for some other types of transactions.

 The column 'Overdraft Rate' will show you the fee and/or rate that you are charged if you go into an arranged overdraft.
-If you exceed your arranged overdraft limit, unarranged overdraft charges will apply, which can be a lot more expensive.
-You can find the unarranged overdraft charges for each account by clicking on 'Further Details'.
+If you exceed your arranged overdraft limit, unarranged overdraft charges will apply, which currently can be a lot more expensive.
+However, as part of the FCA’s focus on reducing high cost credit this will change from 6 April 2020.
+From that date unarranged overdrafts must not be charged at a higher rate than arranged overdrafts but you may find that the amount you pay for an arranged overdraft increases.
+You can find both the arranged and unarranged overdraft charges for each account by clicking on 'Further Details'.
 Your overdraft limit will be determined by your credit history – your provider may change it depending on whether and how you use it.
 Read our guide to current account overdrafts to learn more.

 Unarranged overdrafts, which occur when you exceed your arranged overdraft, or go into the red without an agreed overdraft in place, can be avoided in several ways.
-You could try to make sure that you never get close to zero on your current account; banks are now required to warn you if you're approaching an unarranged overdraft, giving you time to credit your account.
-Or, you could get an account with overdraft facilities so it doesn't cost anything, or as much, to go overdrawn up to a certain amount, and make sure to never exceed that agreed limit.
+You could try to make sure that you never get close to zero on your current account; banks are required to warn you if you are close to going overdrawn, either arranged or unarranged, giving you time to credit your account.
+If you have an account with overdraft facilities try to ensure that you never exceed the agreed limit as the new rules still allow banks to charge additional fees for unpaid items should you exceed an arranged overdraft.
+In these circumstances fees must be based on the actual cost to the bank with no further penalty applied.
 Read our guide to current account overdrafts to learn more.

 While providers use the funds in bank accounts to lend to others in the form of loans and overdrafts, gaining interest (and therefore money) in return, if a good rate of interest is offered on the account, they naturally make less money from it.
 That’s why these accounts tend to come with fees and/or high charges, such as for (unarranged) overdrafts or bounced cheques.